adobe/aquarium-bait/README.md

 ### Docker

-* TODO: Network isolation - right now there is no way to properly use hostonly network - only NAT.
-This is a minor issue because containers don't run any OS services on their own and will not interact with the internet if it's not described in the specs/playbooks.

 It's a good driver to run Linux envs without the VM overhead on Linux hosts - gives enough flexibility and starts relatively quickly.
 The images are stored using `docker save` command and after that in the postprocess the parent layers are removed from the child image (otherwise it